owuntu/PotatoEngine/README.md

    ```
 2. Open `PotatoEngine.sln`.
 3. Right click project `ClosestPointQuery`, select "Set as Start Up Project".
-4. In `ClosestPointQuery` project properties, Configuration Properties->Debugging, change "Working Directory" to `$(SolutionDir)`.
-5. Desire obj model path need to be fill in "Command Arguments".
+4. Desire obj model path need to be fill in "Command Arguments".
 In resources/objects, there are some obj you can try.
-For example, you can enter `resources/objects/dragon/dragon.obj`.
+For example, you can enter `../resources/objects/dragon/dragon.obj`.
-6. Select desire build.
+5. Select desire build.
 Build platform need to be x64.
-7. Press F5 to build and run the application.
+6. Press F5 to build and run the application.

 ## Build test
 DebugTest/ReleaseTest mode will run the simple unit test.